jtroetscher/analyzeGDPdU/README.md

 ## debit account (Konto)

-The debit account for each record is always set to `1600` which is the standard account for the cash register in account plan SKr 04 (abridged)
+The debit account for each record is always set to `1600` which is the standard account for the cash register in account plan SKR04.

 The export data does not contain information to distinguish between cash payment and bank transfer.